crimx/observable-hooks/docs/api/README.md

 Useful when values are needed before DOM paint.

 Use it scarcely as it runs synchronously before browser paint.
-Too many synchronous emissons from the observable could stretch the commit phase.
+Too many synchronous emissions from the observable could stretch the commit phase.

 ## useObservableState